 Lone Star Steamboat Photos

-It is the oldest photo of the LONE STAR that I have ever seen but it's plainly the same boat except at the time this was taken it had only a single smokestack.
+This is the oldest photo of the LONE STAR I have ever seen but it's plainly the same boat except at the time this was taken it had only a single smokestack.

 Found it on eBay and the person who listed it couldn't read the name of the boat so it wasn't identified in the listing which is probably why I was the only one to bid on it.